jallanxjallan/onemanairforce/adaptation/scenes/quinine_case.md

 feet, ready to protest this insult to his people's technological skill, but Penatun motions for him to sit down, then calmly tells the judge: "A foreigner is not qualified to discuss the internal matters of the sovereign Republic of Indonesia."

-The judge considers this, obviously with some sympathy, and adjourns the session.
+The judge considers this argument with some sympathy and adjourns the session, promising a decision in a short time.